 - applesauce: three to four tablespoons per egg, up to two eggs

-- flax or chia eggs: one tablespoon of flax meal or chia seeds in ¼ cup water per egg, up to three eggs
+- flax or chia eggs: one tablespoon of flax meal or chia seeds in ¼ cup water per egg, up to two eggs

 - vegan egg replacer: follow package directions

 - oil (⅓ cup per ½ cup of butter tends to work well)